luttje/Key2Joy/Docs/Api/Logic/SetTimeout.md

 ```

-Shows how to count down from 3 and execute a command using Lua.
+Shows how to count down from 3 each second and execute a command using Lua.

 ```lua